jagilber/jagilber.github.io/index.md

 * working towards TA for Service Fabric team
 * mentoring new hires for Service Fabric team
 * working with PG on Service Fabric supportability
+* integrating collectsfdata with Azure Support Center for support

 #### **support escalation engineer**